The-OpenROAD-Project/OpenROAD/README.md

 	    [-capacitance cap]
 	    [-corner corner_name]
 ```

 The `set_wire_rc` command sets the resistance and capacitance used to
 estimate delay of routing wires.
 Use `-layer` or `-resistance` and
 `-capacitance`.
 If `-layer` is used, the LEF technology resistance
-and area/edge capacitance values for the layer are used.
-The units
+and area/edge capacitance values for the layer are used for a minimum
+width wire on the layer.
+The resistance and capacitance values per
+length of wire, not per square or per square micron.
+The units for
-for `-resistance` and `-capacitance` are from the first liberty file
+`-resistance` and `-capacitance` are from the first liberty file read,
-read, resistance_unit/distance_unit and liberty
+resistance_unit/distance_unit (typically kohms/micron) and liberty
+capacitance_unit/distance_unit (typically pf/micron or ff/micron).
+If
+no distance units are not specied in the liberty file microns are
+used.

-capacitance_unit/distance_unit.
-RC parasitics are added based on
+RC parasitics are added based on placed component pin locations.
+If
-placed component pin locations.
-If there are no component locations no
+there are no component locations no parasitics are added.
+The
-parasitics are added.
-The resistance and capacitance are per distance
+resistance and capacitance are per distance unit of a routing
-unit of a routing wire.
-Use the `set_units` command to check units or
+wire.
+Use the `set_units` command to check units or `set_cmd_units` to
-`set_cmd_units` to change units.
-They should represent "average"
+change units.
+They should represent "average" routing layer resistance
-routing layer resistance and capacitance.
-If the set_wire_rc command
+and capacitance.
+If the set_wire_rc command is not called before
-is not called before resizing, the default_wireload model specified in
+resizing, the default_wireload model specified in the first liberty
-the first liberty file or with the SDC set_wire_load command is used
-to make parasitics.
+file or with the SDC set_wire_load command is used to make parasitics.

 ```
 set_dont_use lib_cells